-Unlike other cosmetic procedures, such as braces, dental veneers have quick results.
+Unlike other cosmetic procedures, such as braces or clear aligners, dental veneers have quick results.
 New technologies allow cosmetic dentists to scan the shape of existing teeth and construct veneers in the office.
 This process can take as little as a single hour, during one visit.
 Even the traditional process that involves two trips to the office takes far less time than other smile enhancement procedures.

 RESISTANT TO STAINS

-Porcelain veneers are more resistant to staining than natural teeth.
+Porcelain is more resistant to staining than natural teeth.
 This means veneers remain bright with just standard oral care and regular cleanings.
 A new set of veneers can last for decades with proper care.

 TREATED LIKE NATURAL TEETH

 Veneers can cover a single tooth or an entire front row of teeth.
-They can be tinted so that they blend in with the rest of the teeth.
+They can be tinted to blend with the rest of the teeth.
 Dentists can treat them just like natural teeth.
 In fact, many patients say they don’t even notice the presence of new veneers after a few weeks.